ryanwevans/a-peek-behind-the-link-v-000/README.md

-# A peek behind the "link".
-The web's superpower
+# A peek behind the "link", the web's superpower
 ## The link is born
 If the web is essentially a way of exchange text why is it better than books?
 In the previous section we hinted that respect to the book, the web has a few additional superpowers.